mercator-ocean/copernicus-marine-toolbox/CONTRIBUTION.md

 ## Release Process

-The Copernicus Marine toolbox might maintain several versions at the same time.
+The Copernicus Marine Toolbox might maintain several versions at the same time.
 To this end, we create a branch that will be used for bug fixes and maintenance of the older versions: `release/*`.
 This branch is created when the development of the new major version starts.

 Please be aware when you do a fork and create a pull request which of the branch is relevant: `main` or any of `release/*`.